-For the record, in addition to your final answers on quizzes and exams, I will be grading the mathematical content of your work.
+In addition to your final answers on homework and exams, I will be grading the mathematical content of your work.
 This includes brief explanations of your steps, clear presentations of your solutions, and the correct use of notation.
-Whenever relevant, you should use a complete sentence to finish a problem, realizing that a mathematical equation is often a sentence.
-I have high standards for written work and expect you to learn how to present technical material in a clear and concise manner.
 The following example illustrates what I am expecting in this regard (at least somewhat, more details will appear during the course of the semester).
 The first two solutions (E and D) are typical of beginning students, but I want you to move beyond this style.
 If all you are doing is playing around with problems to see if you know what to do or are trying to "get the answer in the back of the book," then this style is fine.
 However, if you hope to later understand what you did, such scratchwork is not very useful.
-Solution C is acceptable for in-class quizzes and exams; it simply asks you to indicate a little bit of your thought process and to use a complete sentence (rather than a box) to indicate your final answer.
-The last two solutions are provided for those of you who would like to work on your technical writing (and I highly recommend that you practice this at times).
-Solution B is really just Solution C with complete sentences rather than phrases; it takes very little extra work to do this and this level of detail will be expected for out of class guizzes.
+Solution C is acceptable for timed exams; it simply asks you to indicate a little bit of your thought process and to use a complete sentence (rather than a box) to indicate your final answer.
+The last two solutions are provided to indicate the expectations for turned in homework solutions.
+Solution B is really just Solution C with complete sentences rather than phrases; it takes very little extra work to do this and this level of detail will be expected for homework assignments.
 Solution A provides the reader with some explanation for the ideas behind the computations.
 For instance, it mentions rise over run (for computing slope), negative reciprocals (how to find the slope of a perpendicular line), and the point-slope equation for a line.
 The idea is that a person (either another person or yourself at a later date) can read the solution and understand the solution process.
 It provides good practice for writing technical material (a skill that requires some patience to acquire) and some students find that writing out the details really helps them understand the key ideas behind a problem.